ALEX-NJOROGE-OFFICIAL/2nd-Website-Page-with-Login-and-Registration/README.md

 # 2nd-Website-Page-with-Login-and-Registration

-Building page creating skills with more pages.
+Building page creation skills with more pages styles.

 Added different styling and extra buttons.

 Experimenting with more javascript.